Patagonia Airshed - Women's Review

-The one thing we wished the Airshed had was a bit more stretch in the collar.
+The one thing we wished it had was a bit more stretch in the collar.
 When zipped all the way up, we felt a bit constricted by the reinforced neckline.
-Overall, though, this jacket quickly became one of our favorite go-to products.
+Overall, this jacket quickly became one of our favorite go-to products.

 Whether you're working out on the track, vying for a new personal best on the race track, or romping through your favorite trails, no one wants to feel held back by their gear.
-We wanted to know which of the twelve jackets we tested were the easiest to bring along, no matter where we were headed.
+We wanted to know which of the jackets we tested were the easiest to bring along, no matter where we were headed.
 Our testing team evaluated both weight and packability to come up with an overall score we call "portability".

 The Airshed is one of the lightest jackets we tested.
 There are a few that came in under three ounces, but at 3.1 ounces, this jacket is pretty dang close.
 Without a hood, this jacket could be easily compared to the Brooks LSD (2.95 ounces), though the two have very different looks and feels.
 At such a low weight, there's no excuse to ever leave this jacket behind.

 Something we considered crucial for portability was the ability to pack down into a pocket.
 The Airshed does just this, as it easily fits into its one chest pocket.
 This pocket has a small clip loop for easily attaching your Airshed to a backpack or harness, and its small size can easily fit into the pocket of your favorite running pack.
 That being said, we can't help but admit that the armband feature of the LSD (and of the heavier Brooks Canopy) was a nice touch specifically for runners.
 If you're out and about with the Airshed but no pack or vest, your only option for shedding this layer is to fold it up and carry it in your hand (or maybe stuff it into your waistband, as we've been known to do).